-Careful as we try to be, accidents injuries occur.
+Careful as we try to be, accidents and injuries occur.
 Report of the injury should be made immediately to the staff person in charge of the activity during which the injury occurred.
-That staff person will report the injury immediately to the administrative assistant who will provide first aid materials to the student and possibly call the student's parents to inform them of the injury.
+That staff person will report the injury immediately to Tammy Roberts at the front desk, who will provide first aid materials to the student and, if necessary, call the student's parents to inform them of the injury.